Forgiveness: Guide to Forgiving Those That Have Wronged You

 Forgiveness is an act of will.

 We may not always feel like we want to forgive.
 When we forgive, we also let go of the hurt and anger that comes with holding onto a grudge.
 We are choosing to replace bad feelings with positive ones.
-Even though this may be an action you have chosen to take more than once in your life, it’s important to remember that forgiveness is an option and a natural response in certain situations.
+Even though this may be an action you have decided to take more than once in your life, it’s important to remember that forgiveness is an option and a natural response in certain situations.

 Forgiveness is a continuous process.